For information specific to exam stress, consult the Exam Stress page.

 - Conflict resolution and negotiation

-The goal of stress management strategies for self-created dangers is to change the way you think to remove the danger.
-Two approaches that can help change the way you think are cognitive restructuring and socratic questioning.
+The goal of stress management strategies for self-created stressors is to change the way you think to remove the danger.
+Two approaches that can help change the way you think are cognitive restructuring and Socratic questioning.

 Step 5: Evaluate

 You have done your best to manage stress.
 Now it's time to evaluate whether your efforts were successful.

 If you are no longer feeling stressed, congratulate yourself for doing a good job and note what strategies helped you so you can use them again in future situations.